rubyworks/rc/README.md

 Now when `rake` is run the tasks defined in this configuration will be available.

-(NOTE: There is one caveat to using RC for Rake like this.
-Rake still needs the 'Rakefile' to locate a project's root directory.)

 You might wonder why anyone would do this.
 That's where the *multi-tenancy* comes into play.
 Let's add another configuration.